-Naga is the southernmost city of the Kingdom of Meroe, the neighbour and powerful rival of Ptolemaic and Roman Egypt.
+Naga was the southernmost city of the Kingdom of Meroe, a neighbour and powerful rival of Ptolemaic and Roman Egypt.
 Situated northeast of Khartum, the capital of the Republic of the Sudan, in the steppe far from the banks of the Nile, Naga has remained untouched since its heyday from 200 BC to 250 AD.
-In other words, this site, sprawling over one square kilometre, provides ideal conditions for archaeological research.
-With financial backing by the Deutsche Forschungsgemeinschaft (the German Research Association), the Egyptian Museum in Berlin excavated at Naga from 1995 to 2012; in 2013 they became a project of the Egyptian Museum in Munich.
+Sprawling over a surface of approximately one square kilometre, this pristine site provides ideal conditions for archaeological research.
+The Egyptian Museum in Berlin excavated at Naga from 1995 to 2012 with the financial backing of the Deutsche Forschungsgemeinschaft (the German Research Association); in 2013 the project was transferred to the State Museum of Egyptian Art in Munich.

-As a secondary royal residence for the kings and queens of Meroe, Naga was a city of splendour.
-Three of its temples have survived intact through the millennia, ten further temples and palaces, concealed under huge mounds of rubble, await excavation along with the vast necropolis with its hundreds of graves.
+A secondary royal residence for the kings and queens of Meroe, Naga was a city of splendour.
+Three of its temples have survived intact through the millennia, fifty more temples, palaces and administrative buildings, concealed under huge mounds of rubble, await excavation, along with the vast necropolis with its hundreds of graves.

 Discovery of the Site and Project History